 My favorite piece, our piano.
 This piano was my great grandmother’s, Ingeborg Dahlgren.

 The piano that my grandma and her brother and sisters learned to play on.
 It then got passed down to my aunt, and now me.
 I love, love, love pieces from my family.
 I never knew my great grandma, but from every story I’ve heard she was an incredible women!
 I can’t wait to teach my kids piano on this gem that has been in our family for generations.

 We replaced the carpet and added in bamboo flooring, which we would NOT recommend.
 This flooring wasn’t cheap and literally the first time we had guests over, we had scratches all over the floor.
-You can read more about the disaster behind this floor and how we laid it HERE.

 The light fixture was also original.
 The chandeliers were pretty much what sold me on this home.
 They were all so unique and absoloutely gorgeous.
 This gold lighting was definitely my favorite.
 I have no idea where the former homeowners got them from, but I found an identical piece in NE Minneapolis at Architectural Antiques for around $800.

 And there you have it, the details behind our dining room.
 I do have to say, this look is totally not me, but hey sometimes you gotta do what you can with the freebies.